World Boxing Association

-The World Boxing Association (WBA), formerly known as the National Boxing Association (NBA), is the oldest and one of four major organizations which sanction professional boxing bouts, alongside the World Boxing Council (WBC), International Boxing Federation (IBF) and World Boxing Organization (WBO).
+The World Boxing Association (WBA), formerly known as the National Boxing Association (NBA), is an international professional boxing organization based in Panama.
 The WBA awards its world championship title at the professional level.
-Founded in the United States in 1921 by 13 state representatives as the NBA, in 1962 it changed its name in recognition of boxing's growing popularity worldwide and began to gain other nations as members.

-By 1975, a majority of votes were held by Latin American nations and the organization headquarters had moved to Panama.
-After being located during the 1990s and early 2000s in Venezuela, the organization offices returned to Panama in 2007.
-It is the oldest of the four major organizations recognized by the International Boxing Hall of Fame (IBHOF), which sanction world championship boxing bouts, alongside the WBC, IBF and WBO.
+Founded in the United States in 1921 by 13 state representatives as the NBA, it is the oldest regulating fights.
+In 1962, it changed its name in recognition of boxing's growing popularity around the world and began to admit other nations as members.
+By 1975, a majority of its members were Latin American nations and the organization headquarters was moved to Panama City, Panama.
+It moved again in the 1990s to Venezuela before returning to Panama in 2007.

+Alongside the World Boxing Council (WBC), International Boxing Federation (IBF) and World Boxing Organization (WBO), it is one of four major organizations which sanctions professional boxing bouts.
+As of August 2024, boxing website BoxRec no longer recognizes WBA world title fights or world champions.

 History

-The World Boxing Association can be traced back to the original National Boxing Association, organized in 1921.
+The WBA can be traced back to the original National Boxing Association, organized in 1921.
 The first bout it recognized was the Jack Dempsey–Georges Carpentier heavyweight championship bout in New Jersey.

 The NBA was formed by representatives from 13 American states, including Sam Milner, to counterbalance the influence that the New York State Athletic Commission (NYSAC) wielded.
 The NBA and the NYSAC sometimes crowned different "world champions" in the same division, leading to confusion about who was the real champion.

 The International Boxing Research Organization describes the early NBA as follows:

 Originally more comparable to the present American Association of Boxing Commissions than to its offspring and successor, the NBA sanctioned title bouts, published lists of outstanding challengers, withdrew titular recognition, but did not attempt to appoint its own title bout officials or otherwise impose its will on championship fights.
 It also did not conduct purse bids or collect "sanctioning fees."

 The NBA officially became the WBA on 23 August 1962.
 Gilberto Mendoza was the President of the WBA from 1982 until his death in 2016, after which Gilberto Mendoza Jr. took over as president.
 In the 1990s, the WBA moved its central offices from Panama City, Panama, to Caracas, Venezuela.
 In January 2007, it returned its offices to Panama.